oesteban/hcph-sops/docs/processing/qaqc-criteria-FC.md

     - [ ] Include more motion regressors by switching motion regression strategy using the `--motion "full"` flag when running `funconn.py`.
     - [ ] If tweaking the preprocessing does not suffice, revise [the exclusion criteria by excluding additional sessions](qaqc-criteria-FC.md#qc-fc-versus-euclidean-distance-1).

-# Exclusion criteria for denoised data
+# Exclusion criteria for FC

 ## FC distributions